compgen-io/cgpipe/README.md

 # Pipeline file syntax

 ## Evaluated lines
-Any line that starts with `#$` will be evaluated as a MVpipe expression.
+Any line that starts with `#$` will be evaluated as a CGPipe expression.
 All other lines will be processed for variable substitutions and either written to the log file, or included in the target script.